Once-in-a-lifetime encounter models for neutrino media II: Quasi-steady states and miscidynamic flavor evolution: Introduction

 where $\omega$ is the vacuum oscillation frequency of the foreground neutrino, $\bm{B} = (0,0,1)$ in the mass basis, $\bm{Q}$ is the Bloch vector of the background neutrinos, $\gamma=\sqrt{2}G_\mathrm{F}\delta t/\mathcal{V}$ is the dimensionless ``impact parameter'' that measures the change of the flavor quantum state of the foreground neutrino during the interaction interval $\delta t$, and $\mu = \gamma \mathcal{P} / \delta t = \sqrt{2}G_\mathrm{F} n_\nu$ is proportional to the probability of interaction $\mathcal{P}$ during the interval $\delta t$ (with $\mathcal{V}$ held fixed), or, equivalently, the density of the background neutrinos $n_\nu$.
 Equation~\eqref{eq:uniform-bg} obviously takes the form of Eq.~\eqref{eq:qke-P}.
 It reproduces mean-field behavior at $t\lesssim (\gamma \mu)^{-1}$.
 However, at $t\gg (\gamma\mu)^{-1}$, the foreground neutrino loses its identity and blends / equilibrates with the background neutrinos, \ie, $\bm{P}\to\bm{Q}$.

 It is interesting to note that the refraction term $\mu \bm{Q}\times\bm{P}$ in Eq.~\eqref{eq:uniform-bg} is due to the foreground neutrino interacting with many background neutrinos in sequence rather than simultaneously as in, \eg, \cite{Friedland:2003dv}.
 In the weak interaction limit ($\gamma\ll1$), the Bloch vector of the foreground neutrino is rotated only slightly during each interaction with the background neutrinos.
 These rotations add up coherently because they are indistinguishable.
 The coherent nature of this term is manifest in the fact that it is proportional to $G_\mathrm{F} n_\nu$.
 As pointed out in \cite{Friedland:2003eh}, the forward-scattering Hamiltonian in Eq.~\eqref{eq:Vab} captures all the coherent effects of the full Hamiltonian and some of its incoherent effects, although most of the incoherent effects are left out.
 Here, the incoherent effect in the forward-scattering Hamiltonian stems from the slight entanglement of the foreground neutrino with the background neutrinos that builds up during their interactions.
-This effect is represented by the ``collision'' term $\bm{C} = \mu\gamma(\bm{Q} - \bm{P})$ in Eq.~\eqref{eq:uniform-bg} that is proportional to $G_\mathrm{F}^2 n_\nu$.
-The mean free path resulting from this collision term alone can be estimated to be $\ell_\text{mfp} \sim (\gamma\mu)^{-1} \sim \sigma_\text{wp}^2 / G_\mathrm{F}^2 n_\nu$ if we assume $\delta t\sim \sigma_\text{wp}$ and $\mathcal{V}\sim \sigma_\text{wp}^3$.
+This effect is represented by the ``collision'' term $\bm{C} = \mu\gamma(\bm{Q} - \bm{P})$ in Eq.~\eqref{eq:uniform-bg} that is proportional to $G_\mathrm{F}^2 n_\nu$. \footnote{In principle, the slight entanglement among the neutrinos represented by this term can be reproduced as a collision term in the QKE \cite{Blaschke:2016xxt,Froustey:2020mcq}.} The mean free path resulting from this collision term alone can be estimated to be $\ell_\text{mfp} \sim (\gamma\mu)^{-1} \sim \sigma_\text{wp}^2 / G_\mathrm{F}^2 n_\nu$ if we assume $\delta t\sim \sigma_\text{wp}$ and $\mathcal{V}\sim \sigma_\text{wp}^3$.
 This agrees with the usual expectation that $\ell_\text{mfp}^{-1} \sim (G_\mathrm{F} E)^2\, n_\nu$ if $\sigma_\text{wp}\sim E^{-1}$, where $E$ is the energy of the neutrino.